Painless Delivery With Epidural: Everything You Need To Know

 You might have concerns about the safety of the unborn baby in the process.
 Yes, epidurals are safe for the baby and it gives complete pain relief which reduces the stress levels of the mother.
 It helps the mother relax, rest and gives her the strength to take the birth experience forward.
 When the mother is relaxed, it also helps the obstetrician to take a calmer decision even when the labour is prolonged.

-Also Read: 10 Myths And Facts About Pregnancy
+Also read: 10 Myths And Facts About Pregnancy

 Pain relief can be continued post-delivery for medical procedures like episiotomy, suturing and in case of an emergency.
-If needed the same anaesthesia can be continued.
+If needed, the same anaesthesia can be continued.
 After the baby is born, the catheter is removed, the effects of anaesthesia usually disappear within one to two hours.

 Who cannot have epidural?

-The following persons are not allowed to have epidurals:
+You are not allowed to have epidurals: